LindsayCole/MMM-Emby/README.md

 * **Server Stats.** At-a-glance view of active streams and transcodes for the number-crunchers among us.
 * **Recently Added.** See the latest arrivals to your library.
 The new flesh.
 * **Customizable Layouts.** Choose between a `detailed` view for the full monty, or a space-saving `compact` view for a quick peek.
+* **Display Order Control.** You decide what's on top.
+Put the sections in any order you damn well please.
+* **Honest Error Handling.** If a server goes offline, the module will tell you.
+No sugarcoating.
 * **Highly configurable.** Because commitment is for suckers and your mirror should be as fickle as you are.

 ## Installation

-1. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/LindsayCole/MMM-Emby.git`.
+1. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/your-github/MMM-Emby.git`.
 2. Navigate to the new `MMM-Emby` folder and run `npm install`.
 If you can't handle that, maybe this isn't for you.

 ## Using the module